How We Can Backtest Leveraged ETFs All the Way Back To 1885

 Additional Costs

-We get to this value by testing different values and comparing the results to real data.
-We also use a value that slightly "underperforms" the real data to make sure that our simulations are more conservative and trustworthy.
+We get to this value by reading the ETF's prospectus and then testing different values and comparing the results to real data.
+We also use a value that slightly "underperforms" the real data to make sure that our backtests are more conservative and trustworthy.

 Improving Our Simulations